Salvation and Sanctification

 Overcome "what?"
 What is there to "overcome" if we are immediately saved with nothing left to do?

-The "law" of God is very much alive and in force... the penalty of death is NOT, because of forgiveness and grace, but "grace" is not the only step.
+The "law" of God is very much alive and in force... the penalty of death is NOT, because of forgiveness and Christ's sacrificial grace, but that "grace" is not the only step.

 Notice, it doesn't say we "are" saved (a completed event at the point of being justified), but that we "shall be saved..." and how?
 "Saved by His life!"
 That is, Christ begins living in us, the Holy Spirit is now in us if we have repented and been baptized, and we begin to grow and change, moving from the carnal body of sin, to the stature of Christ, but this isn't an instant thing, and this takes WORK.
 Overcoming, enduring, standing, resisting...